UnderLogic/toml-serialization/Documentation~/src/attributes/toml-multiline-attribute.md

 ## Overview

-The `TomlMultilineAttribute` attribute can be used to serialize a `field` as multi-line.
+The `TomlMultilineAttribute` can be used to serialize a `field` as multi-line.

 **NOTE:** This attribute has no effect on deserialization.